-How to keep a dog warm outside: 7 tips for cold weather
+How to keep a dog warm outside: 7 tips to keep them safe in cold temperatures

 (Image credit: Getty Images)